emusat2021/IO-Math-Lessons/README.md

 * As a Returning Visitor I want to find the best way to get in contact with the organisation to be able to get answers to any questions I may have.

-There are Contact details with address and telephone number on the About page.
+There are Contact details with address and telephone number on the Contact page.
 The form for users to suggest other lessons that they might want is functioning properly.

+* As a Returning Visitor I want to be notified when new lessons are available in order to stay updated.

+There is a "Sign up" button in the menu as well as a "Sign up" link in the About page.
+When the user clicks on either of them, a modal pops up asking the user to register for the news letter.

 * __Frequent User__